Adamu Aliero

-Muhammad Adamu Aliero (born 1 January 1957) was governor of Kebbi State in Nigeria from 29 May 1999 to 29 May 2007.
-He is a member of the People's Democratic Party (PDP).
+Muhammad Adamu Aliero (born 1 January 1957) is a Nigerian politician who is the senator representing Kebbi Central senatorial district since 2015.
+He previously served in that position from 2007 to 2008.
+He served as the governor of Kebbi State from 1999 to 2007.
+He is a member of the All progressives Congress.

-He became Senator for Kebbi Central from June 5, 2007 till December 18, 2008.

-Aliero was appointed Minister of the Federal Capital Territory by President Umaru Musa Yar'Adua in December 2008.
+Aliero was appointed minister of the Federal Capital Territory by President Umaru Musa Yar'Adua in December 2008.

 He left office in March 2010 when Acting President Goodluck Jonathan dissolved his cabinet.